Keio University

 LoiLoNote School is used in multiple subjects alongside GC.
 LoiLo is a system that can easily visualize the thoughts of each individual student; when all students create and submit cards simultaneously, the cards can be shared with everyone instantly.
 It becomes clear at a glance who understood what and how.

-Since images and videos can be pasted onto cards, if students record and submit footage of a speech they filmed themselves, it is possible for everyone to perform presentation assignments at the same time.
+Since images and videos can be pasted onto cards, if students record and submit video of a speech they filmed themselves, it is possible for everyone to perform presentation assignments at the same time.
 Activities that go beyond the framework of simultaneous instruction became possible during class.
-Recently, perhaps due to the increase in classes using various systems besides LoiLo, a dilemma has arisen where traffic volume increases, slowing down the network and causing connection issues during class.
+Recently, perhaps because of the increase in classes using various systems—not just LoiLo—a dilemma has arisen where traffic volume increases, the network slows down, and connections do not work well during class.

-In English classes, we use flashcards called Quizlet for recitation.
+In English classes, students practice recitation using flashcards called Quizlet.
 The evolution of speech synthesis is remarkable, with almost no awkwardness.
-In writing instruction, the AI system that provides feedback for Cambridge Write & Improve is new.
-It uses sentences written by non-native speakers as a corpus (database), points out errors that are likely to be made based on big data, and allows students to rewrite and submit as many times as they like.
+In writing instruction, the AI system Cambridge Write & Improve, which provides feedback, is new.
+It uses sentences written by non-native speakers as a corpus (database), points out common errors based on big data, and allows students to rewrite and submit as many times as they like.

-The use of diverse systems has increased mechanisms to supplement limited class time and connect it to home study.
-A Flipped Learning style has become possible, where explanations and lecture-style elements previously done in the classroom are shifted to home study, allowing for more time for exercises and collaborative learning during class.
+Through the use of diverse systems, mechanisms to supplement limited class time and connect to home study increased.
+A Flipped Learning style became possible, where explanations and lecture-style elements previously done in the classroom are shifted to home study, allowing for more time for exercises and collaborative learning during class.

-Upon the introduction of one iPad per person, the following rules were established at the beginning of the fiscal year.
+Upon the introduction of one iPad per person, the following rules were established at the beginning of the school year.

 1. Do not take it out of your bag when commuting to and from school.